djm/remark-shortcodes/README.md

 - `startBlock`: the start block to look for.
 Default: `[[`.
 - `endBlock`: the end block to look for.
 Default: `]]`.
+- `allowInline`: allows shortcodes to be used inline.
+Default: `false`.

 NB: Be careful when using custom start/end blocks, your choices may clash with other markdown syntax and/or other remark plugins.